pubnub/typescript-ref-app-team-chat/README.md

 ## Further Information

-Visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use the React and Redux SDKs to add in-app chat to your applications.
+Checkout the comprehensive [Tutorial](https://www.pubnub.com/blog/build-a-fully-featured-react-chat-app/) or visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use the React and Redux SDKs to add in-app chat to your applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Special thanks to Martin Lagrange, Elvis Wolcott, and Mark Erikson.